Documents to download

 2023 marking and assessment boycott

-The results of the consultation were announced on 17 April 2023.
-Members voted in favour of pension proposals agreed with employers, including a commitment from employers to prioritise the restoration of retirement benefits.
+On 17 April 2023, the UCU announced members had voted in favour of pension proposals agreed with employers, including a commitment from employers to prioritise the restoration of retirement benefits.
 However, members rejected proposals on pay and working conditions.
 These included a – now imposed – 5-8% pay award, as well as talks with Acas-facilitated terms of reference on non-pay issues such as casualisation, equality pay gaps, and workloads.

-On 20 April 2023, the UCU began a marking and assessment boycott in the pay and working conditions dispute (but not the pensions dispute).
-It has published a list of the institutions affected.
+On 20 April 2023, the UCU began a marking and assessment boycott in the pay and working conditions dispute.

-On 6 September 2023, the University and College Union (UCU) announced it was ending its five-month-long marking and assessment boycott.
+On 6 September 2023, the UCU announced it was ending its five-month-long marking and assessment boycott.
 It also said members would strike for five days from Monday 25 to Friday 29 September in the pay and working conditions dispute.

 On 11 September 2023, the UCU said it would re-ballot members at 143 universities between 19 September and 3 November.
-This would allow the union to take further action this year and into 2024 in the dispute over pay and conditions.
+It hoped this would allow the union to take further action in 2023 and into 2024 in the dispute over pay and conditions.
+However, the ballot did not meet the legally require turnout threshold of 50% and so, despite a majority voting for further action, it was not valid.
+The unsuccessful ballot followed reports of “divisions and disillusionment” among UCU members and disagreements over strategy.

 What happens if teaching and assessment is disrupted?